 Applications for the Krannert School of Management must be completed using Purdue’s Graduate School online application.
 International applicants must follow a slightly altered application process.

+Any individual who is not a permanent resident or citizen of the United States is classified as an international applicant.
 If you are a Permanent Resident, non-U.S. Citizen, please provide a copy of your alien registration/green card within the online application.
 Permanent residents who do not provide a copy of an alien registration number will be reclassified as an international student for admission consideration and fees.

 Applications will not be considered until all required materials have been received.
 This includes submission of a non-refundable application fee of $60 (U.S. dollars) for domestic applicants and $75 (U.S. dollars) for international applicants, payable online by credit card.
 Non-degree applicants will not be charged an application fee.